Why I quit doctoringMay 17, 2020

 Yet all I was doing was trying to survive in an archaic system, a system that provides medical services with zero semblance to the historical intentions of the healing profession.
 And the system was exploiting and undervaluing doctors in the process.

-I went through the gruelling years of medical school in London (taught by real deal top of their game clinicians mind you, pumping their time and energy giving us a rigorous apprenticeship), to come out and be a crutch to a failing and broke National health service, sacrificing my health and reproductive potential for their inefficiencies?
+I went through the grueling years of medical school in London (taught by real deal top of their game clinicians mind you, pumping their time and energy giving us a rigorous apprenticeship), to come out and be a crutch to a failing and broke National health service, sacrificing my health and reproductive potential for their inefficiencies?

 And wait a second, doctors while they’re being clapped for being the noble selfless first liners are still severely undervalued by society.